garden-io/garden/docs/getting-started/quickstart.md

 # Quickstart Guide

 {% hint style="info" %}
-A visual quickstart is also available by logging in to the Garden Dashboard.
-The Dashboard can show you the status of your builds, deployments and stream logs from your services in real-time.
+An interactive quickstart is also available by logging in to the Garden Web Dashboard.
+With the dashboard you can see the status of your builds and deployments, stream logs in real-time, and manage ephemeral clusters.
 To get started, click [Dashboard Quickstart](https://app.garden.io).
 {% endhint %}

-Garden is an all-in-one DevOps platform that enables you to build, test, deploy your applications and infrastructure in a single, unified workflow.

 ## Quickstart

-In this quickstart, we'll introduce you to the one interactive command you'll spend most of your time in as a developer: `garden dev`.
+Garden is an all-in-one DevOps automation platform that enables you to build, test, and deploy your applications and infrastructure in a single, unified workflow.

-In just 2 steps, we'll:
+In this quickstart guide, we'll:

 * Install Garden
 * Deploy an example application to a remote ephemeral Kubernetes cluster.